hm-lang/core/proposals/README.md

 }
 ```

-## maps
+## stores

-TODO: do we want to rename this container type from `map` to `chest`/`safe`/`vault` (key/value)?
-alternatively `store`/`lookup` could work for `map`, but we might want to convert `key` to `id`.
-yeah, `key` seems to be the wrong analogy since it doesn't unlock anything, it just
-links/identifies something.
+A `store` is hm-lang's version of a map (or `dict` in python).
+Instead of mapping from a `key`
+to a `value` type, stores link an `id` to a `value`.
+This change from convention is mostly
+to avoid overloading the term `map` which is used when transforming values such as `hm`, but also
+because `map`, `key`, and `value` have little to do with each other; we don't "unlock" anything
+with a C++ `map`'s key: we look up a value.

-A map can look up, insert, and delete elements by key quickly (ideally amortized
+A store can look up, insert, and delete elements by key quickly (ideally amortized
 at `O(1)` or at worst `O(lg(N)`).
-You can use the explicit way to define a map, e.g.,
+You can use the explicit way to define a store, e.g.,
-`VariableName: map~(key: keyType, value: valueType)`, or you can use an implicit method
+`VariableName: store~(id: idType, value: valueType)`, or you can use an implicit method
-with brackets, `VariableName[keyType]: valueType` or `VariableName: valueType[keyType]`.
+with brackets, `VariableName[idType]: valueType` or `VariableName: valueType[idType]`.
-For example, for a map from integers to strings, you can use: `MyMap[int]: string`.
+For example, for a store that links integers to strings, you can use: `MyStore[int]: string`.
-The default name for a map variable is `Map`, regardless of key or value type.
+The default name for a store variable is `Store`, regardless of ID or value type.
-Note that while an array can be thought of as a map from the `index` type to
+Note that while an array can be thought of as a store linking the `index` type to
-whatever the array element type is, `elementType[index]` indicates a map type,
+whatever the array element type is, `elementType[index]` indicates a store type,
 not an array type.
 The array type, `elementType[]` would be useful for densely
-packed data (i.e., instances of `elementType` for most indices), while the map
+packed data (i.e., instances of `elementType` for most indices), while the store
 type `elementType[index]` would be useful for sparse data.

-To define a map (and its contents) inline, use this notation:
+To define a store (and its contents) inline, use this notation:

 ```
 Jim1 := "Jim C"
 Jim2 := "Jim D"
-# map from string to ints:
+# store linking string to ints:
 EmployeeIds: int[str] = [
     # option 1.A: `X: Y` syntax
     "Jane": 123
-    # option 1.B: `{Key: X, Value: Y}` syntax
+    # option 1.B: `{Id: X, Value: Y}` syntax
-    {Key: "Jane", Value: 123}
+    {Id: "Jane", Value: 123}
-    # option 1.C: `[X, Y]` syntax, ok if key and value types are different
+    # option 1.C: `[X, Y]` syntax, ok if ID and value types are different
     ["Jane", 123]
     # option 1.D:
     Jane: 123
-    # if you have some variables to define your key, you need to take care (see WARNING below).
+    # if you have some variables to define your id, you need to take care (see WARNING below).
-    # option 2.A, wrap in parentheses to indicate it's a variable not a key
+    # option 2.A, wrap in parentheses to indicate it's a variable not an ID
     (Jim1): 203
     # option 2.B
-    {Key: Jim1, Value: 203}
+    {Id: Jim1, Value: 203}
     # option 2.C
     [Jim1, 203]
     # WARNING! not a good option for 2; no equivalent of option 1.D here.